evilusean/Khan/Review/TOGCT/2025-TOCT-Review-Algebra2.md

 ## 2025-December-15-TOCT-How To Use The Quadratic Formula To Solve Equations :
 https://www.youtube.com/watch?v=LKm3JVH5P7o
 - If you have a leading 'negative' ( $-x^2$ ) - then it's easier to multiply the entire equation by '-1' to flip it to work with
+- **NO REAL SOLUTIONS** = if you have a 'negative' number in the discriminant $\sqrt{-7}$ , that means there are NO REAL SOLUTIONS, if it is '0' then you have one real solution, if it is greater than 0, you have 2 real soltuions
 ### **The Quadratic Formula**

 The Quadratic Formula is used to find the solutions ($\mathbf{x}$) for **any** quadratic equation in the standard form $\mathbf{ax^2 + bx + c = 0}$.